 Make sure you take a good look round when you go to view the property, as you will be accepting the property ‘as seen’.

-It is your responsibility to thoroughly check the condition of the property you are thinking of exchanging to; if there are things that need repairing they will need agreeing and the exchanging tenant will need to arrange these repairs with their landlord before you exchange.
+It is your responsibility to thoroughly check the condition of the property you are thinking of exchanging to.
+If there are things that need repairing, they will need agreeing with the exchanging tenant and they will need to report and arrange these repairs with their landlord before you exchange.

-It is strongly recommended that both customers wishing to Mutually Exchange with one another undertake a written agreement that states that they will leave the property clean, remove all items from the property including any garden areas etc and provide information relating to any repairs that have been reported etc.
+It is strongly recommended that both customers wishing to mutually exchange with one another undertake a written agreement that states that they will leave the property clean, remove all items from the property including any garden areas etc., and provide information relating to any outstanding repairs that have been reported etc.

-Bolton at Home will not be able to intervene if any agreements are not upheld or if no agreements are in place.
-If a customer leaves a property in poor condition, i.e. no cleaned/items left, Bolton at Home are not responsible for the ‘condition’ of the property and are not able to carry out works to rectify.
+Bolton at Home are not able to intervene if any agreements are not upheld or if no agreements are in place.
+If a customer leaves a property in poor condition, i.e., not cleaned/items left, Bolton at Home are not responsible for the ‘condition’ of the property and may not able to carry out works to rectify.